elenaferr0/tsp-optimization/report/sections/introduction.typ

 For simplicity, this same file format is also used for the solutions produced by the @GA.
 In that case, the produced file is named as `<instance>_sol.dat`, where `<instance>` is the name of the input instance file.

-For what concerns the solution files produced by the exact algorithm instead, they are stored CPLEX's standard `.sol` format.
+For what concerns the solution files produced by the exact algorithm instead, they are stored using CPLEX's standard `.sol` format.
 To prevent the solution file from being cluttered with unnecessary data, only non-zero variables are exported.
 This is achieved by setting the `CPX_PARAM_WRITELEVEL` parameter to `CPX_WRITELEVEL_NOZEROVARS` in the CPLEX environment.

 === Running part one